Irench1k/Irench1k/README.md

 Hi 👾 My name is Irina Iarlykanova
 =========================================================================================================================================

-Computer Science Student | Flylo Cofounder | MaaSec Founding Member
+Computer Science Student | MaaSec Founding Member | Unsafe Code Lab Contributor
 -------------------------------------------------------------------

 Computer Science student at Maastricht University with interest in cybersecurity and problem-solving.
 I actively participate in CTFs and contribute to open-source projects.